IsaacHaRR/Agenda-Inteligente/README.md

 # Inteligent- Schedule
-- Project:
-  - Subject : Introduction of Computer Science 1 - Project 2

 # Description
-  - It is a schedule that allows you to insert, edit, delete and search for registered records.
-Records are stored in secondary memory via files (binary mode).
-The agenda is intelligent, so it can group the records according to characteristics.
+  - It is a program that you can create schedule that allows you to insert, edit, delete and search for registered records.
+  - The records are stored in secondary memory via files (binary mode).
+  - The agenda is smart, it groups the records of people who are closest to you according to characteristics that you can choose from, like, playstation, xbox or PC.
+  - For the final, the program printed the registered